 PrevHeat is an Excel-based qualitative exposure assessment method based on the ISO 7933 (2004) Predicted Heat Strain.
 Click on Prevheat under the desired language and follow the directions carefully.

 This is a major revison in terms of presentation of the allowances.
-The user specifies five metabolic rates, clothing adjsutment factor and the WBGT of the recovery area.
+The user specifies up to five metabolic rates, clothing adjsutment factor and the WBGT of the recovery area.
 Both tables and graphs are provided for recovery in the same area and recovery in a different area with work clothes.
 WBGT is presented in °C-WBGT and °F-WBGT.

 If WBGT instrumentation is not available, see tables in Basic Tools for estimating the WBGT.

 Short-Term Exposure Limit

 An empirical relationship to recommend time limits for high heat stress exposures based on WBGT and allowing for metabolic rate and clothing.
 Note: There is some indication that the exposure times are not as protective as the data would suggest.

 See Bernard, T. E., C. D. Ashley.
 Short-term heat stress exposure limits based on wet bulb globe temperature adjusted for clothing and metabolic rate.
 Journal of Occupational and Environmental Hygiene 6:632-638, 2009

 Estimation of Exposure Time with Ice Cooling Personal Protection